-The urethra may be widened (dilated) during cystoscopy by inserting a thin instrument to stretch the urethra while you are under local anesthesia.
+The urethra may be widened (dilated) during cystoscopy.
+Numbing medicine will be applied to the area before the procedure.
+A thin instrument is inserted into the urethra to stretch it.
 You may be able to treat your stricture by learning to dilate the urethra at home.

-If urethral dilation is not successful or possible, you may need surgery to correct the condition.
+If urethral dilation cannot correct the condition, you may need surgery.
 Surgical options depend on the location and length of the stricture.
-If the stricture is short and not near the urinary sphincter, options include cutting the stricture via cystoscopy or inserting a dilating device.
+If the narrowed area is short and not near the muscles that control the exit from the bladder, the stricture may be cut or dilated.

 An open urethroplasty may be done for longer strictures.
-This surgery involves removal of the diseased part followed by reconstruction.
-The results vary depending on the size and location, the number of treatments you have had, and the surgeon's experience.
+This surgery involves removing the diseased area.
+The urethra is then rebuilt.
+The results vary, depending on the size and location of the stricture, the number of treatments you have had, and the surgeon's experience.

-In cases of acute urinary retention, a suprapubic catheter may be placed as an emergency treatment.
+In cases of sudden urinary retention, a suprapubic catheter may be placed as an emergency treatment.
 This allows the bladder to drain through the abdomen.

 There are currently no drug treatments for this disease.
-If all else fails, a urinary diversion -- appendicovesicostomy (Mitrofanoff procedure) -- may be done.
-This allows you to perform self-catheterization of the bladder through the wall of the abdomen.
+If no other treatments work, a urinary diversion called an appendicovesicostomy (Mitrofanoff procedure) may be done.
+This lets you drain your bladder through the wall of the abdomen using a catheter.